canonical/lxd/doc/faq.md

-The [container requirements](container-environment.md) specify that every container must come with an empty `/dev`, `/proc` and `/sys` folder, as well as `/sbin/init` existing.
-If those folders don't exist, LXD will be unable to mount to them, and `systemd` will then try to.
+The [container requirements](container-environment.md) specify that every container must come with an empty `/dev`, `/proc` and `/sys` directory, as well as `/sbin/init` existing.
+If those directories don't exist, LXD will be unable to mount to them, and `systemd` will then try to.
 As this is an unprivileged container, `systemd` does not have the ability to do this, and it then freezes.